planora-proj/planora/api/README.md

 - Metrics, traces, and logs through OpenTelemetry and Prometheus
 - Database interactions using SQLx with PostgreSQL

+## 🌐 Deployment

+The API is deployed under [Planora API](https://api.planora.sbs/v1/health) and currently exposes the following public endpoint:

+- `/v1/health` — returns a simple health check response to verify the API is running.

+> Note: All other endpoints are protected or internal and not publicly exposed.

 ## 🚀 Setup

 #### 1. Environment Variables